I’m back. And today we’re going to talk about some of the top Spanish stereotypes…

 Life in Spain is a non-stop party

-Of course, 2020 hasn’t been much of a party for anyone.
+Of course, recent years haven’t been much of a party for anyone.

 But this Spanish stereotype might have some validity.